Explore Nearby Nature, and the Books that Enrich Our Lives

 Habitat Library’s mission is to help connect people to nature, land, and the places where we live and work.
 Our goal is to help create a caring community around the love of nature, and all the unexpected wonders to be found in the city and beyond.

-HABITAT LIBRARY's 2025 Fall Book Clubs and More....
+HABITAT LIBRARY's 2026 Winter/Spring Book Clubs & More....

 What's Next for the Habitat Library?